DeAccountSystems/das-types/README.md

 Simply run `sh compile.sh <language>`.
 Currently the following language is supported:

-- Rust
+- Rust;
-- Go
+- Go;

-> If your language is not yet supported here, feel free to submit a PR. 😅
+> Language name should be lower case in CLI.
+If your language is not yet supported here, feel free to submit a PR. 😅